twillis209/gps_paper_pipeline/README.md

 The software to compute the GPS statistic and p-values for the test is a mixture of R and C++.
 The C++ component is contained in the submodule `workflow/scripts/gps_cpp`.
 Its programs are built with `cmake` and `make`.
 To build the software `cd` into `gps_cpp` and run:

 ```
+git checkout gps_paper
 mkdir build
 cd build
 cmake ..
 make
 ```

 This should build the C++ programs the pipeline depends on.
+The `gps_paper` branch of the repo archives the version of the software we used when generating this paper's results.
+The `master` branch contains a newer version of the program, in particular one with a faster implementation of the GPS test.

 ### SumHer